Telmisartan and Hydrochlorothiazide

 Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26)

-that you or anyone else may have taken too much APO-TELMISARTAN HCTZ .
+that you or anyone else may have taken too much medicine.
 Do this even if there are

 no signs of discomfort or poisoning.

-Your heartbeat may be faster or slower than usual.
+or faint.
+Your heartbeat may be faster or lower than usual.
 You may experience dehydration,

 While you are taking this medicine